Outcry over racial data grows as virus slams black Americans

 The scattered release of data comes as the Centers for Disease Protection and Control is under increasing pressure to be more transparent about the toll of the virus on communities of color.

-The agency has not publicly reported racial or ethnic demographic data for COVID-19 cases or tests performed across the country, although it had reported such data for previous virus outbreaks.
-And its own standardized form required for reporting COVID-19 tests and cases includes a section for indicating the race or ethnicity of those tested.
+The agency has not publicly reported racial or ethnic demographic data for COVID-19 tests performed across the country, though its own standardized form required for reporting COVID-19 tests and cases includes a section for indicating the race or ethnicity of those tested.
+On Wednesday, the CDC did release racial data for March hospitalizations in 14 states that showed a third of patients were black.

 Of the entities that released racial data to the AP, much of it remained sorely lacking.
 Overall, more than a third of the caseload records did not include race and, in some places, such as Virginia and parts of Florida, that number was more than a half.